AZOMC/Waveshare-ESP32-Web-GUI/docs/06-troubleshooting.md

 - Open the browser developer console (F12 → Network tab) and look for failed fetch requests
 - A `401` error means the session cookie expired — log out and log back in
 - A `500` error indicates a firmware issue — check Serial Monitor for details

-**DI/DO states frozen**
-- The ESP32 web server may be temporarily stalled by a slow RS485 slave or a Telegram HTTPS call
-- Check if the RS485 device is responding — a non-responsive slave causes Modbus timeouts
-- Reduce the number of enabled RS485 registers or increase the poll interval on the IoT Config page

 **Metrics reset to zero after reboot**
 - Metrics are saved to `metrics.json` every 5 minutes — up to 5 minutes of data can be lost after a power cut.
 This is expected behaviour.